Mintimate/oh-my-rime/README_en.md

 3. [rime-setting](https://github.com/Iorest/rime-setting)
 4. [rime-ice | The long-term maintenance version of Simplified Chinese Characters](https://github.com/iDvel/rime-ice)
 5. [rime-radical-pinyin | Rime Component-based Character Input Schemes (Full Spelling and Double Pinyin)](https://github.com/mirtlecn/rime-radical-pinyin)

+> Especially rime-ice, this solution project, a large number of references to rime-ice.
+For the word library part, use Python to synchronize the basic word library of rime-ice and enable the ext extension word library that rime-ice does not enable by default.

 ## Other Recommended
 - [98 Wubi, a very useful Wubi input program](http://www.98wubi.com/)